 A better place for food waste

-Under FOGO – Food Organics.
-Garden Organics. – loose (not bagged) fruit and vegetable scraps, egg shells, meat, bones, offcuts and leftovers will all be accepted into the green bin.
-This is in addition to the already accepted garden waste such as grass clippings, branches and weeds.
+Fruit and vegetable scraps, eggshells, meat, bones, offcuts and leftovers are all accepted into the green bin.
+This is in addition to the already accepted garden waste such as grass clippings, small branches and weeds.

-City of Melton Mayor Cr Lara Carli encouraged residents to start using their green bin for food scraps and to order a green bin if needed.
+City of Melton Mayor Cr Lara Carli encouraged residents to use their green bin for food scraps or to order a green bin if needed.

-“Diverting household food scraps from landfill will help halve the amount of waste we send to landfill.
-This will have a positive and lasting impact on the environment,” she said.
+“Diverting household food scraps from landfill significantly reduces the amount of waste we send to landfill,” she said.

-“Simply throwing our food scraps and garden clippings into the green bin is an easy step towards a greener future,” Cr Carli said.
+“Simply throwing our food scraps and garden clippings into the green bin is an easy step towards a greener future.

 “We’re not only reducing greenhouse gas emissions and creating compost, we’re also reducing what goes into your red bin and landfill."

 To learn more about FOGO (Food Organics, Garden Organics), visit melton.vic.gov.au/FOGO